 Two of the Desert Living Center buildings, which total more than 41,000 square feet, make the Preserve the largest commercial straw bale construction project in the United States.
 The Preserve used many locally-sourced materials during construction of the project, including caliche exhumed on site and rammed earth used to cover concrete stem walls.

 Water used on site is filtered and reused to irrigate plants and flush toilets.
-Solar panels throughout the site generate enough solar energy to power an estimated 75 percent of the Preserve.
+Solar panels throughout the site generate enough solar energy to power the site.
 Evaporative cooling towers naturally funnel cool air into the Desert Living Center.

 Learn more about the techniques that earned us a LEED platinum rating.Photos »